TommyPeterson/Accelerate_Mentor_Material/mentor-onboarding-pack.md

 This packet is available at https://github.com/MYOB-Technology/Accelerate_Mentor_Material.
 Feel free to file a pull request to improve any aspect of it, no matter how tiny.

+## What's your purpose as a mentor

+Your aim is to help your protege be the best software developer they can be.

 ## What your protege will be working through

 Your protege will be working through the [Protege Developer Oboarding Packet](https://github.com/MYOB-Technology/Protege_Developer/blob/master/protege-onboarding-packet.md), we recommend you read through it so you are familiar with what your protege will be expecting.